 I tell you this not for sympathy.
 I tell you this because grief does not follow a hierarchy.
 It does not care that you have already done the work, already paid the price, already rebuilt yourself once.
 It arrives when it arrives.
 And it asks everything of you every single time.

-What I learned in that moment — in the grief of losing the most uncomplicated love I had ever known — is that the method works.
+What I learned in those moments — through devastating loss, again and again — is that the method works.
 Not because it makes loss smaller.
-But because it gives you somewhere to stand when the ground disappears again.
+But because it gives you somewhere to stand when the ground disappears.

 That process became this method.